rob84044/Guess-A-Number/README.md

 ## Background

 ​
-This project utilizes vanilla javascript and DOM manipulation to allow a user to play a number guessing game.
+This project utilizes vanilla JavaScript and DOM manipulation to allow a user to play a number guessing game.
 The UI utilizes the Skeleton CSS framework.
-I use Netlify for a CI/CD provider.
+Netlify is used as a CI/CD provider.
 ​
 ​